katherineobioha/ExpertSystem/README.md

 # ExpertSystem
-Thermostat setting written in Perl Scrip for an office (Artificial Intelligence)
+Thermostat setting for an office written in Perl Script  (Artificial Intelligence)